jleath/Gitlet/hw4/spec/hw4.md

     dequeue()       // 15.1 31.2  -3.1       (returns 9.3)
     peek()          // 15.1 31.2  -3.1       (returns 15.1)

-Of course, your `BoundedQueue` won't do any of this implementing, but it will define the contract that any `BoundedQueue` must follow.
+Of course, your `BoundedQueue.java` file won't actually do anything (since it's an interface), but it will define the contract that any `BoundedQueue` must follow.

-Make sure to decare this class as part of the `synthesizer` package.
+Make sure to decare this interface as part of the `synthesizer` package.
 The syntax for declaring yourself to be part of a package is `package <packagename>;`.
 For example, if you are part of the `animal` package, the top of your file should have a `package animal;` line.

-Before moving on, enusre that  `BoundedQueue` compiles: `javac -g RingBufferInterface.java`.
+Before moving on, ensure that  `BoundedQueue` compiles: `javac -g RingBufferInterface.java`.

 If you're stuck, see [this lecture 11 .java file](https://github.com/Berkeley-CS61B/lectureCode/blob/f69ce3e6ab9045ec3e279ba3099f75d656916853/lec11/live2/MaxComparable/OurComparable.java) for an example of an interface declaration.